Shepherds-Scribes/william-perkins/markdown/golden-chain/revised/8-concerning-persons-godhead.md

 The persons are they which, subsisting in one Godhead, are distinguished by incommunicable properties.

 > 1 John 5:7
-> There are three that bear record in heaven, the Father, the Word, and the holy Ghost, and these three are one.
+> There are three that bear record in heaven, the Father, the Word, and the Holy Ghost, and these three are one.

 > Genesis 19:24
 > Then Jehovah rained upon Sodom, and upon Gomorrah, brimstone, and fire from Jehovah in heaven.